Report (1st Day) (Continued)

 My Lords, I will also speak to Amendment 64.
 I note the departure of a number of noble Lords at this point.
 Indeed, we have been considering some important constitutional issues this afternoon, and right now we are returning to the normal fare of legislation in the Lords: the routine matter of improving legislation.
 So your Lordships are safe to depart.
 We have been assisted here by UK Finance, for which I am grateful, and we are also grateful for the engagement of Bond and other NGOs.
 We visited this subject briefly in an earlier amendment.

 We are all agreed that it is appropriate to have sanctions regimes in certain countries, and we are agreed that these should be in place against the regime in Syria, for example.
-We are also agreed that we want to enable humanitarian organisations to be able to operate in places of conflict, as most notably Syria is, where half of the population has been displaced, injured or killed over the last few terrible years.
+We are also agreed that we want to enable humanitarian organisations to be able to operate in places of conflict, as most notably Syria is, where half of the population have been displaced, injured or killed over the last few terrible years.
 We also realise that it is important to have licence regimes to prevent, as far as is possible, funds deliberately or inadvertently going to groups whom we wish to sanction.
 However, this is where we can encounter problems.
-Banks are understandably risk averse and may not wish to handle funds where they fear that they will not be able to defend their actions.
+Banks are understandably risk-averse and may not wish to handle funds where they fear that they will not be able to defend their actions.
 The tightening of legislation in the US and the EU—including the UK—has had beneficial effects in countering corruption and money laundering, for example, but we need greater clarity for the banks.
 They do not have to assist NGOs, and often they do not.

 The Government set up a group to consider this and other issues, but it has met briefly only once, and none of its sub-groups, which will be carrying forward its work, has been set up.
 That is why we are asking not that the Government “may” issue guidance but that it “must” do so and that it must cover certain areas.
 The Bill indicates that guidance accompanying new sanction regimes must be issued, but there is no certainty regarding what it will contain, because the Bill specifies “may” include rather than “must” include.